Truist commits to positive operating leverage in 2025

 Graeme Sloan/Bloomberg

-The boost contributed to the super-regional bank's earnings.
-Net income rose to $1.4 billion, or 99 cents a share, from $1.2 billion, or 80 cents a share, during the year-ago period.
-Earnings per share topped the estimate of 92 cents a share that was predicted by analysts polled by S&P.
+Overall, net income for the third quarter rose to $1.4 billion, or 99 cents a share, up from $1.2 billion, or 80 cents a share, during the year-ago quarter.
+Earnings per share topped the average estimate of 92 cents a share from analysts polled by S&P.

 The North Carolina bank lowered its medium-term target for return on tangible common equity target, reflecting the fact that the financial projections for the merger of BB&T and SunTrust Banks have not come to fruition.